Advocacy

 Work with members across your state to make a difference.

-2024 Strategic Priorities
+2025 Strategic Priorities

-The best producer of teachers for the state of North Carolina is North Carolina EPPs1.
-NCACTE’s member EPPs are the “teachers of teachers” who work daily to produce the strongest, most dedicated, and most effective teachers possible.2 We know the positive impact high valued-added teachers have on each student in one year and cumulatively over their lifetimes.
+The best producer of teachers for the state of North Carolina is North Carolina EPPs *1.
+NCACTE’s member EPPs are the “teachers of teachers” who work daily to produce the strongest, most dedicated, and most effective teachers possible. *2 We know the positive impact high valued-added teachers have on each student in one year and cumulatively over their lifetimes.

 The General Assembly made strides during the 2023 long session to impact the teaching workforce by expanding the NC Teaching Fellows to elementary education and adding two more institutions.
 Funding for the apprenticeship program for high school students to explore education signals a desire to be innovative.